The Evolution of Natural Gas Price Review Arbitrations

 Parties to long-term gas supply contracts have therefore been forced to react – availing themselves of the ‘price review’ provisions in long-term contracts to recalibrate their price formulas to reflect changed market conditions.
 The margin for error, however, is razor thin.
 Changing just a few cents per unit of gas can shift hundreds of millions of dollars between the parties because of the very substantial volumes delivered during the life of a long-term gas contract.

 As discussed below, the story of natural gas price reviews has been, until recently, largely a European one.
-While this chapter starts at the beginning of that story, it is by looking back that we see the positive and important role that international arbitration has played in the development of gas pricing during the past 20 years or so in Europe.
-And it is by reflecting on the past that we are able to make predictions for the future.
+Although this chapter starts at the beginning of that story, it is by looking back that we see the positive and important role of international arbitration in the development of gas pricing during the past 20 years or so in Europe.
+And it is by reflecting on the past that we are able to identify developing trends and make predictions for the future.

-Those predictions are particularly important for Asia, where the gas markets today largely resemble the European ones of two decades ago: markets in transition, where pricing is still largely tied to oil products.
+These trends and predictions are particularly important for Asia, where the gas markets today largely resemble those in Europe two decades ago: markets in transition, where pricing is still largely tied to oil products, and where the disputes are now progressing, for the first time, to international arbitration.
 Earlier editions of this chapter predicted that, just as price review arbitrations emerged in Europe to address changes in the gas markets not reflected in contract prices, Asia would soon experience its first wave of price review arbitrations.
-As this article explains, those predictions, while slow to be realised, have now proven true.
+As this chapter explains, those predictions, while slow to be realised, have now proven true.

 The parties to price review arbitrations tend to be repeat players.
-The sellers are typically the producers of natural gas and entities that are government-owned, or formerly government-owned, with strong state participation.
-For example, there are only a handful of producers around the world who regularly sell to the continental European markets: Gazprom (Russia), Sonatrach (Algeria), Qatargas and RasGas (Qatar), Nigeria LNG (Nigeria), Statoil (Norway), and Atlantic LNG (Trinidad and Tobago).
+Historically in Europe, sellers are typically the producers of natural gas and entities that are government-owned, or formerly government-owned, with strong state participation.
+For example, there are only a handful of producers around the world who regularly sell to the continental European markets: Gazprom (Russia), Sonatrach (Algeria), Qatargas (Qatar), Nigeria LNG (Nigeria), Equinor (formerly Statoil) (Norway) and Atlantic LNG (Trinidad and Tobago).